Chiamo io chiami tu

-"Chiamo io chiami tu" (/it/; "I call, you call") is a song recorded by Italian singer Gaia.
-It was released on 12 February 2025 by Columbia as the lead single from third studio album Rosa dei venti.
+"Chiamo io chiami tu" (/it/; "I call, you call") is a song co-written and recorded by Italian singer Gaia.
+It was released on 12 February 2025 by Columbia as the lead single from her third studio album, Rosa dei venti.

-The song competed at the Sanremo Music Festival 2025, finishing in 26th position.
+The song competed during the Sanremo Music Festival 2025, finishing in 26th position.
 It marked the singer's second participation on the contest, previously participating with "Cuore amaro" in 2021.